Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 DAY 4: NABANA NO SATO DAY TOUR

-We booked a day tour for the Gozaisho Ropeway and Nabana no Sato flower park via Klook.
+We booked a Gozaisho Ropeway and Nabana no Sato Klook day tour

 Pick up was at Nisha Umeda park at 10:15 a.m., and the first stop was a big tourist rest stop for a sukiyaki beef lunch set and shopping.
-Neither were that great, and the Gozaisho ropeway (cable car) tour was also ordinary aside from some autumn colours on the mountainside, probably wasn’t peak season (probably best to visit during spring bloom or winter).
+The lunch was average, the shopping was decent (for cheap snacks and fruits souvenirs), and the Gozaisho ropeway (cable car) tour was also ordinary aside from some autumn colours on the mountainside, probably wasn’t peak season (probably best to visit during spring bloom or winter).

 Meihan-Seki Sukiyaki Lunch, Mt.
 Gozaisho Ropeway